 It’s something I’ve struggled with the last few years, especially after starting to sell products on Sellfy.
 I’ve blurred the line between just being a YouTuber and creating things for visual effects and composition.

 A lot of my stuff is like the old retro or film looks, so it’s really hard to say.
-Everything that I do mostly revolves around trying to get digital to look more like analog systems, or something that was older—formats of the past like Highgate, PHS, film format, Super 8, and 1635.
+Everything that I do mostly revolves around trying to get digital to look more like analog systems, or something that was older—formats of the past like Hi8, VHS, film formats like Super 8,16mm and 35mm.
 These are looks that you just can’t get out of digital.